-- Enjoy performing and can play an instrument or sing to a good standard - Are open minded about listening to a wide range of music styles from club dance to Mozart - You would like the opportunity to perform in class and at other concerts during the year - · You like creating your own music in any style. - You enjoy learning about a wide variety of musical styles by studying set pieces of music

-You will also be expected to take part in at least one extra-curricular music activity weekly.
+- Enjoy performing and can play an instrument or sing to a good standard - Are open minded about listening to a wide range of music styles. - You would like the opportunity to perform in class and at other concerts during the year - You like creating your own music in any style. - You enjoy learning about a wide variety of musical styles by studying set pieces of music You will also be expected to take part in at least one extra-curricular music activity weekly.
+WHEN and HOW am I assessed?

-Isobel

-This course is 60% coursework - 30% performance and 30% composing.
-This must be completed by the end of the spring term in Year 11.
+This course is 60% coursework - 30% performance and 30% composition.
 There is a solo performing exam in the November of Year 11 and the ensemble performing exam in January of Year 11.
 With the composition coursework, one piece will be finished at the end of Year 10 and the other in Year 11.
 The listening exam (written) is held in the final exam session and is worth 40% of the marks.
+WHICH subjects should I have an aptitude in?
 All you need for this course is to enjoy music, be a self-motivated, independent learner, and work well on your own or in a group.
-You should, ideally, have some knowledge of music theory (reading the music) and be having lessons or looking to start lessons on your instrument/voice.
+You should, ideally, have some knowledge of music theory (reading the music) and be having lessons or looking to start lessons in playing your instrument or singing.
 All of this will help you to do well in music at GCSE.
 If you cannot read music to start with, we can help you improve.
 You are not expected to be able to compose music straight away but you must be willing to try out ideas at first.

-These subjects offer a variety of career paths from professional performers, composers to teachers, sound engineers and music producers or working with media - BBC, radio, TV, internet etc. When applying for degree courses, universities like students who have studied music.
-Musicians are able to demonstrate lots of good qualities - dedication to practising their instrument, showing independent learning skills and self-motivation, team work and presentation skills (from experience of performing to an audience).
+WHERE could this subject take me in the future?
+These subjects offer a variety of career paths including professional performer, composer, teacher, sound engineer, music producer, or working in the media - BBC, radio, TV, internet etc. When applying for degree courses, universities like students who have studied music.
+Musicians are able to demonstrate lots of good qualities - dedication to practising their instrument, independent learning skills, self-motivation, teamwork and presentation skills (from experience of performing to an audience).
 Universities consider music A level as an academic, all-round subject and will accept it when you make a UCAS application.

-Please speak to either Mr Gray or Mrs Carter if you have any queries or questions about the course.

-English Plus

-WHAT is this subject about?
-This option is an additional English option which will focus on functional skills, application of English and reinforcement of basic English functions.
+WHO do I need to speak to for more information?
+Please speak to either Mr Gray, Head of Music, or Ms O'Reilly if you have any queries or questions about the course.
+"GCSE Music enhanced the passion I have for my instrument and has given me a platform to explore my new found love of composition!"
+Amy English Plus WHAT is this subject about?
+This option is an additional English option which will focus on consolidating learning, revising and revisiting topics studied in mainstream English lessons and guided practice for the examinations.
 WHY should I choose this subject?
 If your teacher feels you will benefit from this option, you and your parents will have been consulted.
 This option is for those students who may otherwise fall just short of a grade 4 in their English GCSE and replaces one of their option choices.
 Taking this option, if advised to, could really help ensure a grade 4 or better at GCSE.
 Having a grade 4 in English far outweighs the benefit of an additional GCSE subject.

 The Learning Link

 Certificate of Personal Effectiveness / Health and Social Care

+WHAT is this subject about?